 Poach Eggs in a Muffin Tin

-Even better, you can poach your eggs up to two days ahead of time.
-If you’re doing that, prepare an ice water bath and slide the poached eggs into it as soon as they’re cooked, then keep them in the bowl of water in the fridge, covered in plastic wrap, for a day or two (no more than that).
-When you’re ready to use them, gently rewarm them by placing them in a large bowl filled with hot water—straight from the tap is fine; in fact, actually boiling water can easily overcook the already poached eggs.
+Even if you stick with a more conventional cooking technique, you can poach your eggs up to two days ahead of time.
+If you’re ready to change your entire life, just be sure to prepare an ice water bath before you get poaching, and slide the eggs into it as soon as they’re cooked, then keep them in the bowl of water, covered in plastic wrap, for up to a day or two (no more than that) in the fridge.
+When you’re ready to use them, gently rewarm them by placing them in a large bowl filled with hot water—straight from the tap is fine; in fact, actually-boiling water can easily overcook the already poached eggs.
 They should warm up in a minute or two.
 Then just blot them dry on a paper towel and serve!

 Whip Up An Easy Blender Hollandaise